scale-it/algo-builder/README.md

         yarn run algob help

 1. Update the `algob.config.js` file.
-Make sure you have access to a running Algorand node (`algod`).
+Make sure you have access to a running Algorand node (which is a part of any network).
 Check Algorand instructions how to install and run it.

     - set correct host address, port and token (if you are using the private-net, then check algod.net and algob.token files in `node_data/PrimaryNode/`)
     - Note: If you are using `private-net` from `infrastructure`, you don't need to update the network config because they are already configured.